L13/vscode-diff/README.md

 ## Input/Menu Mouse/Keyboard Shortcuts

 * `Click` - Select a path in the menu.
-* `ArrowUp/ArrowDown` - Move the cursor to the previous/next list item in menu.
+* `ArrowUp/ArrowDown` - Move the cursor to the previous/next list item in the menu.
 * `Enter` - If the menu is visible, the selected path will be filled in, otherwise a comparison starts.

 ## Swap Button